symfony/symfony-docs/reference/forms/types/collection.rst

 A value is deleted from the collection only if the normalized value is ``null``.
 However, you can also set the option value to a callable, which will be executed for each value in the submitted collection.
-If the callable returns ``false``, the value is removed from the collection.
+If the callable returns ``true``, the value is removed from the collection.
 For example::

     use Symfony\Component\Form\Extension\Core\Type\CollectionType;